The Exact WKB analysis for asymmetric scalar preheating: Bosonic preheating and the Stokes phenomena

 \section{Bosonic preheating and the Stokes phenomena}

-At least one complex scalar field is needed for our discussion of matter-antimatter asymmetry of the bosonic preheating scenario\cite{Kofman:1997yn}.
-Looking into details, we encounter a problem of the conventional definition of the creation and the annihilation operators.
-We will first explain why quantization of a complex scalar field requires special care when CP violation is introduced.
+At least one complex scalar field is needed for our discussion of matter-antimatter asymmetry.
+A closer examination reveals problems with the conventional definition of the creation and annihilation operators in asymptotic states.
+First, we explain why quantization of a complex scalar field requires special care when introducing CP symmetry breaking.